“A teaching library with a student-centered information literacy program.”

 Interlibrary loan service

-Students may request books and articles not owned by the Kresge Library through the library’s interlibrary loan service and through MelCat, a statewide resource sharing system.
-Requests can be made in person or through the forms available on the Web.
+Students may request books and articles not owned by the Kresge Library through the Library’s interlibrary loan service.
+Requests are made via the interlibrary loan services web page.